TheodorTomas/theodortomas-dot-com/README.md

 Jenkins is setup to test and build the project in a node docker container while nginx serves the application.

 The build is described in [Jenkinsfile](/Jenkinsfile).
-Website can located at:
+Website can be located at:
 [jenkins.theodortomas.com](https://jenkins.theodortomas.com)